krgamestudios/kingdombattles/public/content/task_list.md

 * Implement spies.
 * Write the instructions for spies.
-* Implement countdown timers for combat and training.
 * Implement badges.
 * Write the instructions for badges.
+* Implement countdown timers for combat and training.
+* Implement referral links.

 Minor
 ---